artmg/vba-lib/Worksheet Functions.md

 For a useful introduction to Statistical Worksheet Functions in Excel, search for

 UCL Excel Statistics Manual workbook on Advanced Excel Statistical Functions and Formulae

+## Truncate at last delimiter

+Suppose you have a file path, and want to convert it to a path name only, you would want to remove the last delimiter and all that follows.

+If VBA you can find from the right, but not in worksheet formulas.
+Therefore you must use the logic:
+* Count the number of delimiters (N)
+	* to do this Substitute the delimiters with nul and compare the length before and after
+* Substitute the Nth delimeter with a string you won't find elsewhere
+* Find this string's position and truncate just before there

+So the last delimiter's position is as follows, unless you have a multicharacter delimiter where you would need to divide the difference

+=FIND("^^",SUBSTITUTE(A2,"/","^^",LEN(A2)-LEN(SUBSTITUTE(A2,"/",""))))

+To return the first portion

+=MID(A2,1,FIND("^^",SUBSTITUTE(A2,"/","^^",LEN(A2)-LEN(SUBSTITUTE(A2,"/",""))))-1)

+and to return the last portion

+=RIGHT(A2,LEN(A2)-FIND("^^",SUBSTITUTE(A2,"/","^^",LEN(A2)-LEN(SUBSTITUTE(A2,"/","")))))

+Replace A2 with the cell you want and "/" with your delimiter
+NB: There is no error checking in these formulas (if no delimiter found) If A2 contains 'escaped' delimiters you will need to substitute them out in all occurrences of A2